KaiNorberg/PatchworkOS/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPLv3 License.
 See [LICENSE](https://github.com/KaiNorberg/PatchworkOS/blob/main/LICENSE) for more information.

 ## Nostalgia